 Content rules.
 But the rules changed.

 Public relations professionals traditionally created content for newsrooms.
 Not anymore.
-The disruptive growth of social media and mobile technology changed the rules, not just of public relations, but also of marketing.
+The disruptive growth of social media and mobile technology changed the rules, not just of journalism, but also public relations and marketing.

 Today, newsrooms no longer enjoy the monopoly of dictating what information the public consumes.
 Any ordinary Netizen could now post content and engage with each other, the traditional publishers of news, and the news makers themselves.
-In fact, a new generation of digital natives collectively called ‘Millennials’ want to actively participate, co-create, and be partners with the brands they love.
+A new generation of digital natives collectively called ‘Millennials’ and the ‘Gen Z’ want to actively participate, co-create, and be partners with the brands they love.

 Public relations now means messaging and creating content for a broader, even global, audience.
 Managing perceptions to accelerate business growth inevitably means the marriage of content and marketing.